cachepuppy/cachepuppy/README.md

-# Beamline Monorepo
+# Cachepuppy Monorepo

 This repository contains the API-first scaffold for Beamline.

 ## Packages

-- `beamline_core`: Future Elixir/Phoenix backend (design docs only in this phase).
+- `cachepuppy_core`: Future Elixir/Phoenix backend (design docs only in this phase).
 - `cachepuppy_js_sdk`: TypeScript SDK for Node.js and browser clients.
 - `cachepuppy_demo_app`: Frontend-only demo app that uses the SDK.